mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 91 - Test Asserts without Description/readme.md

   {
      $expectedStars = $this->historicStarsOnFrame();
      $observedStars = $this->starsFromObservation();
-     //These sentences get a very large collection
+     // These sentences get a very large collection

      $newStars = array_diff($expectedStars, $observedStars);

      $this->assertEquals($expectedStars, $observedStars ,
          'There are new stars ' . print_r($newStars,true));
-     //Now we can see EXACTLY why the assertion failed with a clear and
+     // Now we can see EXACTLY why the assertion failed with a clear and
-     //Declarative Message
+     // Declarative Message
     }
 ```